How to Set up a Zendesk GitHub Integration: The Complete 2024 Guide

 Some of Zendesk’s high-profile clients include big hitters like Airbnb, Squarespace, and Vimeo.
 Take a look at the Zendesk blog to learn more about the range of businesses that use it.

-GitHub is an online source management and versioning platform allowing teams to share code easily.
-It is developer focussed and allows team managers to track all the changes made by team members, and make sure everyone’s changes work with everyone else’s.
+GitHub is an online source management and versioning platform that allows teams to share code easily.
+It is developer-focused and allows team managers to track all the changes made by team members, and make sure everyone’s changes work with everyone else’s.

 It also allows issue reporting, letting you keep track of what needs to be done.
 Issues have a lot in common with Zendesk’s tickets and the information they store will often overlap.